StormCreative/php-styleguide/README.md

 ### Code Structure

-#### Parentheses
+#### Braces

-The position of parentheses vary between whether they are wrapping a class, method or statements.
+The position of braces vary between whether they are wrapping a class, method or statements.

-The below class demonstrates how all types of parentheses will be used.
+The below class demonstrates how all types of braces will be used.
 Take note of how a Class uses the braces, the methods, and the statements within a method.
 This is how they should be used anywhere within a code base:

 <pre>
     <code>